2014 Turkish presidential election: Parliamentary nomination process

 21 Members of Parliament from the CHP, including former leader Deniz Baykal as well as potential presidential candidate Emine Ülker Tarhan, boycotted the nomination process.

 Candidate selection

-Justice and Development Party (AKP)
+Justice and Development Party (AK Party)

-Turkish and international media speculated that Recep Tayyip Erdoğan would almost certainly be the AKP's candidate for the Presidency.
+Turkish and international media speculated that Recep Tayyip Erdoğan would almost certainly be the AKP's candidate for the presidency.
 This was proven correct on 1 July when Erdoğan's candidacy was announced.
-Abdullah Gül, the outgoing President of Turkey elected in 2007 caused media speculation regarding a potential candidacy in January 2014.
+Abdullah Gül, the outgoing president of Turkey elected in 2007 caused media speculation regarding a potential candidacy in January 2014.
 He announced that he would not stand on 29 June 2014.
-A full list of possible AKP candidates which at one point showed intentions of running for election is as follows.
+A full list of possible AK Party candidates which at one point showed intentions of running for election is as follows.